triper1022/pyforest/README.md

+### Add two features to original project (from triper1022)
+1. add dependency check:<br>
+We can freely use our common use alias or module names, even if we didn't install it.

+2. add my_common_use_import.txt to the uppest directory of the repo:<br>
-Add my_common_use_import.txt to update my common use import
+We can use this file to update our common use imports manually before installation.

 # pyforest - feel the bliss of automated imports